dkahdian/bruinplan/major-graph-spec.md

 ```

 ### Flexible Sectioning
+- **Section order**: Sections arranged left-to-right in JSON order
 - **Non-standardized sections**: Section IDs and titles vary by major
 - **Nested requirements**: Support unlimited nesting of groups within sections
 - **Optional sections**: Handle sections with `needs: 0` (truly optional)
 - **Dynamic sizing**: Sections resize based on content
+- **Group placement**: Group nodes are placed in the section of the course they are a prerequisite FOR (the output/target course), not in the section of their input options

 ## Course Integration

 ### Prerequisite Resolution
-- **Course-level prerequisites**: Use existing course prerequisite data
+- **Course-level prerequisites**: Use existing course prerequisite data from individual course JSON files
 - **Missing prerequisites**: If a major requirement course has prerequisites not listed in major requirements:
+  - **Algorithm**: For each course in major requirements, load its individual prerequisites from course database
-  - Automatically include the missing prerequisite in the same section
+  - **Auto-inclusion**: If prerequisite is not already in major requirements, add it to the same section as the requiring course
-  - Render the prerequisite with appropriate connections
-  - Mark as auto-added for potential visual distinction
+  - **Seamless integration**: Auto-added prerequisites render identically to explicit major requirements (no visual distinction)
+  - **Recursive checking**: Apply this logic recursively to auto-added prerequisites
+  - **Conflict resolution**: If prerequisite belongs to different section, prefer the explicit major requirement placement
+  - **Database abstraction**: JSON database contains no auto-added prerequisites; rendering algorithm treats them as if they exist in the database

 ### Completion Tracking
 - **Shared completion state**: Use same completion tracking as individual course graphs